Lake Como with Kids

 We did everything above in the first week.
 We didn’t want to repeat it a second week, and without a car our day trip options were limited.
 Sure we could continue to take the ferry around the lake, and I did a lot of research and got suggestions from friends, but the thought of a 2+ hour ferry ride to go somewhere and hike in the hot sun with complaining kids and then have to take the ferry back just wasn’t appealing, and most of the other towns are even sleepier than Cernobbio.
 So we bolted.
 I booked a last-minute hotel in Florence (the excellent Palazzo San Niccolo which had a suite for 5 available), we packed one bag, and we took the train from Como to Florence for five days.
 Best decision we made all summer!
 We’ve spent a lot of time in Florence before but the kids hadn’t been back in two years.
 They loved seeing all of their favorite places.
 We returned to our favorite restaurants and discovered new ones.
 We did a great artisan gourmet gelato stroll and made gelato.
 We saw friends.
 And I walked around at sunrise a couple of times, even taking the kids with me once.
 It was an excellent five days and made up for the letdown of Lake Como.

 What We Would Do Different

-If we went back, we would base out of the town of Como.
+If we went back to Lake Como with kids, we would base out of the town of Como.
 With the train station right there we would have had more day trip options, and per my above comments we liked the town a lot and there are actually grocery stores!
 And we would only go for a week.

 The ferry stops running fairly early in the evenings, so we were never able to eat dinner anywhere but in Cernobbio (or at our villa).
 We had lunch though all around the lake.
 Our favorite restaurants: